ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 College of the Desert has the same tuition for international students as for those from out of state.

-Students from outside of the U.S. usually do not qualify for for federal financial aid, but may be eligible for private or school-specific aid and scholarships.
-International students with need may qualify for the following types of financial support at College of the Desert:
+International students are not eligible for federal financial aid, but may be eligible for private or College of the Desert-specific aid and scholarships.
+International students who demonstrate financial need may qualify for the following types of financial support at College of the Desert:

 •On-campus jobs •College of the Desert-specific scholarships